CHARLES

 8.

-An infant is hospitalized for treatment of nonorganic failure to thrive.
+A 9-month-old infant is admitted to the pediatric ward with a diagnosis of nonorganic failure to thrive.
+The nurse develops a plan of care to promote bonding and improve nutritional status.
 Which nursing action is most appropriate for this infant?

 9.

-The mother of Gian, a preschooler with spina bifida tells the nurse that her daughter sneezes and gets a rash when playing with brightly colored balloons, and that she recently had an allergic reaction after eating kiwifruit and bananas.
-The nurse would suspect that the child may have an allergy to:
+The mother of Gian, a 4-year-old preschooler with spina bifida, tells the nurse that her child develops sneezing and a rash when playing with brightly colored balloons and recently had allergic reactions after eating kiwifruit and bananas.
+Based on this information, the nurse should suspect an allergy to which substance?

 10.

-Cristina, a mother of a 4-year-old child tells the nurse that her child is a very poor eater.
-What’s the nurse’s best recommendation for helping the mother increase her child’s nutritional intake?
+Cristina, the mother of a 4-year-old child, tells the nurse during a clinic visit that her child is a very poor eater and often refuses meals.
+What is the nurse’s best recommendation to help improve the child’s nutritional intake?

 11.